matteoferla/SNV_analyser_app/README.md

-# SNV analyser app
+# VENUS (Variant Effect on Structure)
-web app that gathers data on a protein and predict the effect of a SNV.
+A web app that gathers data on a protein and predict the effect of a SNV from a structural point of view.

 # Entrypoint
 There is a different entrypoint here.